 How are we meant to feel?
 Answers on a postcard, please – or rather, a short feedback form.

 Composed is now playing at the Camden People’s Theatre until 11 October.

-Disclaimer: I was invited to watch Composed for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Composed free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.